Gum Disease Treatment – Worcester, MA

 Dr. Joseph Costa emphasizes the benefits of routine visits to his Worcester, MA, family dental office.
 Our dental care team can spot gum disease in the early stages when conservative treatment options are effective.
 Gingivitis results when plaque builds up along the gum line due to poor oral hygiene, lifestyle habits, medical conditions, certain medications, and other causes.
 It can often be treated with a thorough dental cleaning and additional at-home oral hygiene, such as an antibacterial rinse.

 Periodontitis may require surgical treatment of diseased tissue to fully restore oral health and reduce the risk of tooth loss: gum disease remains a major cause of tooth loss in adult patients today.
-In these cases, we can coordinate treatment with a local periodontist.
+In these cases, we can coordinate treatment with a local periodontist, or gum specialist.

-Are you interested in learning more about periodontitis?
+Are you interested in learning more about gum disease?
 Read answers to these commonly asked questions: